top of page

 Ford's Work Culture

-We interviewed 5 FordLabs employees to understand their current interactions, identify needs for virtual celebrations, explore existing systems like Kudoboard, Slack, and Webex, and uncover any pain points in their celebration processes.
+We interviewed five FordLabs employees to understand their current interactions, identify needs for virtual celebrations, explore existing systems such as Kudoboard, Slack, and Webex, and uncover any pain points in their celebration processes.
 We broke down our findings into categories like:

-Celebratory efforts demonstrated virtually and in person between coworkers
+• Celebratory efforts were demonstrated virtually and in person between coworkers

 So what did we gather from this?

-Employees appreciate various features that allow them to express their personalities inside time constraints.
+• Employees appreciate various features that allow them to express their personalities within time constraints.

 Assessing the Market

 We explored ten employee celebration platforms similar to Kudoboard.
 We broke down each platform by features, price, and board types, and compared them to Kudoboard.
-This helped us identify features to include in our model, understand Kudoboard's significance, and help with our decision-making process.
+This helped us identify features to include in our model, understand the significance of Kudoboard, and inform our decision-making process.
 We used these factors for our comparison:

-From our research, we found three major features we like to add to our design:
+From our research, we found three major features to add to our design:

 The First Round of Ideation